physionetchallenges/physionetchallenges.github.io/2026/submissions/index.md

 __Why containers?__

 Containers allow you to define the environment that you think is best suited for your algorithm.
-You can choose a specific version of a Linux distribution, install dependancies, and choose specific versions of your favorite libraries and frameworks.
+You can choose a specific version of a Linux distribution, install dependencies, and choose specific versions of your favorite libraries and frameworks.
 Here are [two](https://towardsdatascience.com/how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5) [links](https://link.medium.com/G87RxYuQIV) with data science-centric introductions to Docker.

 __Quickly, how can I test my submission locally?__